 Other examples are more of a stretch – the employee of the financial printer of the public company, or the truck driver for a financial publication have all been accused of insider trading, and with the SEC demanding penalties of three times the profit (while ignoring losses from the same trading) the downside is significant.

 However, the term “insider trading” also includes both legal conduct.
 The legal version is when corporate insiders, officers, directors, employees and large shareholders, buy and sell stock in their own companies.
 When corporate insiders trade in their own securities, they must report their trades to the SEC.
 Many investors and traders use this information to identify companies with investment potential, the theory being, if the insiders are buying the stock, they must know more about their company than everyone else, so it is a good idea to buy the stock.

 Reports of transactions by insiders are filed with the SEC on Forms 3, 4 and 5, and the SEC has an excellent overview of these forms and the requirements for filing of same.
-Most of the internet based financial quote sites have insider trading information for each particular security.
+Most of the internet based financial quote sites have information for each particular security.
 Visit Yahoo Finance and select a security, then select the menu choice for Insider Transactions.
 Here is the insider trading page for Citigroup for an example.

 Illegal Insider Trading